1924 Dominion of Canada Football Championship

 The 1924 Dominion of Canada Football Championship was the ninth staging of Canada Soccer's domestic football club competition.
-United Weston FC won the Connaught Cup after they beat Beloeil Canadian Explosives after two matches at Carruthers Park in Winnipeg from 24-26 July 1924.
+United Weston FC won the Connaught Cup after they beat Beloeil Canadian Explosives after two matches at Carruthers Park in Winnipeg on July 24 and 26, 1924.

 After winning the Manitoba section, United Weston FC beat Moose Jaw CPR and Cumberland FC on the road to the Canadian Final.